 Vera Dunson was skeptical at first.
 After all, she’s in her 70s, and she knows how to take great care of the kids in her classroom – what difference was having them wear a little device once a week going to make?
 But the results surprised her.

-“I am encouraged because I see the results in my children,” says Ms. Dunson, an early childhood educator at a childcare center in Pensacola.
+“I am encouraged because I see the results in my children,” says Ms. Dunson, an early childhood educator at a childcare center in Pensacola, Fla.
 “I know the children are learning more quickly because of my active participation.”

 "He is actually speaking words now, and it makes me excited to talk to him more!
 He can say my name!"

-Research indicates that early talk (birth to three) builds babies’ brains, but that children of families struggling with poverty tend to experience millions fewer words and conversations than children from more affluent families.
+Research indicates that early talk builds young children’s brains.
 During this period, babies’ brains grow to 80% of their adult size, so this is the critical window to prevent gaps in kindergarten readiness.
 Since many children spend a large portion of their day in a childcare setting, increasing interactive talk in early childhood classrooms is essential to making a difference in cognitive, social, and emotional growth.

 Through LENA Grow, children wear a “talk pedometer” developed by the LENA that enables teachers to measure how much they talk with their students.
 The children wear the LENA device about once a week.
 After that, the teachers meet with a coach from ELC to talk through a LENA report that shows how much they spoke with the kids in their classroom.
 Then the teacher and coach discuss strategies to help the teacher talk more throughout the day.